Baconbaker5000/JacekCompany/README.md

 Download it here:  [**DOWNLOAD LINK**](https://baconbaker5000.github.io/JacekCompany/)

 # Changelog
-- Lots of new moons
+- Lots of new moons, all free!
 - Lots of new enemies
 - You can fight with your fists by pressing J and using both mouse buttons
 - Shotguns (and Shells) are buyable and on sale!
 - Getting drunk makes you capable of great speeds
 - The apparatus is twice as valuable and twice as dangerous
+- No more gambling
+- Emote by pressing C

 # Moons